 Yesterday morning I slipped on a warm jacket and went for a walk in the neighborhood, where I ran into a record number of neighbors who were friendly and chatty.

 Up here in the mountains, word of mouth is the primary source of news.

-We talked about neighborly things like getting our snowblowers serviced (there’s a long wait this year) and trimming our trees before the snow flies.
+We talked about neighborly things like getting our snowblowers serviced (there’s a long wait this year) and trimming our trees and bushes before the snow flies.

-I was sad to hear that Todd and Carol down the street are moving next week to a warmer climate – lots of people leave after a bad winter – and while I don’t blame them, I’ll miss them and their dogs.
+I was sad to hear the neighbors down the street are moving south – this happens alot before winter sets in – and while I don’t blame them, I’ll miss them and their dogs.